thunderBiscuit/blog/posts/samourai-ricochet.md

 > **Know your Samourai** is a series of articles diving head first into Samourai, a bitcoin wallet focused on privacy.
 The articles are aimed at chewing through one by one the set of features the wallet offers from a curious user perspective.
 We do things like following UTXOs through a Ricochet transaction, for example, in order to gain deep intuition as to what is happening every time we use the wallet.
 Check out the [introduction article](#) for an overview of the series' goals and the tools recommended to get the most out of it.

-A good example of where a ricochet transaction might be useful is how certain exchanges have been known to refuse accepting a payment made with a utxo that has proximity to a coinjoin.
+An example of where a ricochet transaction might be useful is where certain exchanges have been known to refuse payments made with UTXOs that had proximity to coinjoins.
 The term _proximity_ here is meant to be interpreted as "the number of transactions done between the payment transaction and the coinjoin transaction".
 Because going back into UTXO histories is computationally costly, chain analysis tools only go so far back.
 The goal of ricochet is to put just a few more transactions between the payor and the payee than would be investigated by most chain analysis tools.

 Take for example the situation where a chain analysis tool would flag a payment as being troublesome if it was 1 step removed from a known address it considered tainted for whatever reason.
 If you had recieved payment from that address and send that UTXO to an exchange, the chain analysis tool they use would (1) ensure your UTXO is not tainted, and (2) look at the UTXO _it came from_ and see if that UTXO is tainted.
 In this case it would be, and your payment would be flagged as non valid.